Nottingham Academy

 Nottingham Academy is an academy school located in Nottingham, England.
 It is an all-through 3-19 school.
 The school is made up from two (formerly three) predecessor schools, Greenwood Dale 11-19, The Jesse Boot Primary School 3–11, and formerly Elliott Durham 11–16.

-The Nottingham Academy was founded in 2009 but formally opened during the year of 2011 when Greenwood Campus had completed construction, becoming the 'largest school in Europe', serving up to 3780 pupils ages 3–19.
+The Nottingham Academy was founded in 2009 but formally opened during the year of 2011 when Greenwood Campus had completed construction, becoming once the 'largest school in Europe', serving up to 3,780 pupils ages 3–19.
 It is administered by a principal, and each site has a Head of School.
 The academy is sponsored by the Greenwood Academies Trust (GAT).

 In September 2020, The Nottingham Academy, Greenwood Campus and Ransom Campus separated and become two individual schools under the Greenwood Academies Trust.
 The Greenwood Campus remained called The Nottingham Academy while the Ransom Campus became The Wells Academy.

 History

-The Nottingham Academy is the result of the combination of the former Elliot Durham School, which was labelled the third worst performing school in the country in 2007, the Greenwood Dale School, which had been highlighted by Ofsted in 2009 as one of 12 outstanding schools serving disadvantaged communities.
+The Nottingham Academy is the result of the combination of the former Elliott Durham School, which was labelled the third worst performing school in the country in 2007, the Greenwood Dale School, which had been highlighted by Ofsted in 2009 as one of 12 outstanding schools serving disadvantaged communities.
 Also included was the Jesse Boot School.
 The Academy was formed in 2009 as city academy.

 Greenwood Dale school, in Sneinton was a maintained comprehensive that was popular with parents and was full to capacity and too full to take extra pupils, and the site was impossible to expand.
 It had previously been Greenwood Bilateral School, changing from being a bilateral, with its grammar stream, to a comprehensive school in 1972.
 It had not lost its kudos.
 It had failed some key Ofsted tests in 1992 but had raised these indicator results from 12% five A* to C, not including maths and English, in 1992, to 97% overall pass rate in 2007 and it had a 53% pass rate when including maths and English.

 Elliott Durham, was a deeply unpopular comprehensive which served one of Nottingham's poorest neighbourhoods, St Ann's.
 It had space for 1,350 pupils, but in 2007 had only 350.
 Families would rather bus their children out of the city than send them to Elliott Durham.
 Academically it had just 21% A* to C grades at GCSE in 2007, including maths and English, though that was a rise on the 7% two years previously; considerably down on the 47.6% average for secondary schools in England.
 It was a classified as a "national challenge" school, ones where fewer than 30% of pupils achieve five GCSE passes including in maths and English, it had been told to rapidly improve or close down.

 Jesse Boot, a primary school in Bakersfield down the road, urgently needed to replace its 1930s classrooms and do something about its falling rolls.
 It had 500 pupils on roll, but capacity for 630.